sreevisakh/sreevisakh.github.io.original/resume.md

 # Fullstack Javascript Developer

-I have 3 year experience in developing applications with javascript.
+I have 4 year experience in developing applications with javascript.
 I have worked with react, angular, knockout, jquery, and nodejs

 ### Work Experience

+#### Amazon India -  *2016 - *

+*Web Development Engineer* - Working with advertising team in amazon

 #### Arvind Limited -  *2014- 2016*

 *Senior Software Development Engineer* - I have worked as senior software development engineer for Jun 2014 - Oct 2016.
 Worked with NNNOW.com & Creyate.com